The Vic Theatre: History

 In 1983 The Vic was purchased by Walt Klein who spent several million restoring it.
 Opening with the 20th Anniversary of Second City and recorded for broadcast by HBO The Vic was originally programmed by Lou Valpano and Celebration Flipside.
 Within a year programming was handled by Dave Frey, who brought in Holiday Star Theater as a partner.

-Later on Walt sold The Vic to Jam Productions.
+In 1986 Walt and his team brought in Thunderdome Enterprises to handle day-to-day operations and bring the popular ClubLand nightclub to extend the venue's operating hours.
+During this period concert booking and promotions were moved to Jam Productions.
+In 1988 Michael Butler produced the 20th anniversary revival of "Hair" at the Vic.
+In 1990 ClubLand closed, and Thunderdome Enterprises reconcepted the nightclub into the short-lived Catwalk.
+In the mid-1990's, Brew & View was established at the Vic, offering movies and drinks on non-concert nights.
+Later, Walt sold The Vic to Jam Productions.